Valence Transition Theory of the Pressure-Induced Dimensionality Crossover in Superconducting Sr$_{14-x}$Ca$_x$Cu$_{24}$O$_{41}$: Introduction

-Multiple experimental research groups have maintained that SC in SCCO is 2D, and is likely outside the scope of ladder-based theories.
-SC in SCCO results not from mere substitution of Sr with Ca in the parent compound Sr$_{14}$Cu$_{24}$O$_{41}$, but is pressure-driven \cite{Nagata98a,Kojima01a,Vuletic06a,Fujiwara03a,Fujiwara09a}.
-In the $x=11.5$ single crystal SC is realized under pressure P = 3.5 - 8 GPa, with maximum superconducting T$_c = 9$ K at 4.5 GPa.
-The ambient pressure resistivity $\rho_c$ along the ladder leg direction ({\bf c} axis) is metallic at ambient pressure for temperature T $> 80$ K, but shows an upturn at lower T. The resistivity $\rho_a$ along the ladder rung direction ({\bf a} axis) is incoherent even at high T at ambient pressure, indicating nearly vanishing interladder electronic coupling.
-This situation changes dramatically for pressure P$>$P$_c$ = 3.5 GPa, when $\rho_c$ is metallic at all T, its magnitude at 300 K nearly one-third of that at ambient pressure.
-The change in $\rho_a$ is even more dramatic, with strongly enhanced coherent metallic behavior at all T for P$>$P$_c$.
-Importantly, $\rho_a/\rho_c$ drops by a factor of $\sim$ 4-5 at T near 50 K, where a maximum in this ratio occurs at ambient pressure.
-The ``average resistivity'' $(\rho_c \rho_a)^{1/2}$ immediately prior to superconducting transition corresponds to the universal 2D resistivity $h/4e^2$, confirming further the 2D character of the superconducting transition \cite{Nagata98a}.
-As of now there exists no theoretical explanation of the pressure-induced dimensionality crossover preceding SC \cite{Nagata98a,Kojima01a}.
+Multiple experimental research groups have maintained that SC in SCCO is 2D, and is likely outside the scope of ladder-based theories \cite{Dagotto99a,Hur09a,Dagotto92a,Noack97a,Dolfi15a}.
+SC in SCCO results not from mere substitution of Sr with Ca in Sr$_{14}$Cu$_{24}$O$_{41}$, but is pressure-driven \cite{Nagata98a,Kojima01a,Vuletic06a,Fujiwara03a,Fujiwara09a}.
+At $x=11.5$ SC is realized under pressure P = 3.5 - 8 GPa, with maximum superconducting T$_c = 9$ K at 4.5 GPa.
+The ambient pressure resistivity $\rho_c$ along the ladder leg direction ({\bf c} axis) decreases with temperature at ambient pressure for temperature T $> 80$ K, with an upturn at lower T. The resistivity $\rho_a$ along the ladder rung direction ({\bf a} axis) is incoherent even at high T at ambient pressure.
+This changes dramatically for P$>$P$_c$ = 3.5 GPa in the state immediately preceding SC; here $\rho_c$ is metallic at all T, its magnitude at 300 K nearly one-third of that at ambient pressure.
+The decrease in $\rho_a$ is even more dramatic for P$>$P$_c$. $\rho_a/\rho_c$ drops by a factor of $\sim$ 4-5 at T near 50 K, where a maximum in this ratio occurs at ambient pressure.
+The pressure-induced SC is an insulator-superconductor (I-SC) transition that has remarkable similarity with the SC-I transition in 2D cuprates under Zn substitution of Cu, in that the ``average resistivity'' $(\rho_c \rho_a)^{1/2}$ of SCCO immediately prior to SC is the universal 2D resistivity \cite{Nagata98a} $h/4e^2$ characteristic of 2D SC-I transitions \cite{Pang89a}.